-134 ENGLISH 11: A Reader's Journey - Honors
+144 ENGLISH 12 - A Reader's Journey - Honors

-135 ENGLISH 11: A Reader's Journey
+145 ENGLISH 12 - A Reader's Journey

-This course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
+The reader's journey course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
 It allows students to develop an individualized reading plan to address their reading strengths and weaknesses as well as their interests.
 They will use these texts to hone their critical reading skills.
 All students' reading lists will include both fiction and nonfiction texts that span a variety of cultures, time periods, and genres, including essays, poetry, and short stories.
 Students will work with the teacher to create a reading plan that includes relevant texts by completing assignments based on those texts.
 Over the course of the year, students will participate in conferences with the teacher, facilitate class discussion, participate in reading circles, and write expository, narrative, and persuasive essays.
-Students will keep a reading journal throughout the year and prepare a final portfolio and/or multimedia presentation at the end of the year.
-This course is open to students in grade 11.
-It can also be taken as an honors class.
+Students will keep a reading journal throughout the year.
+This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
+Students can take this course at either a college preparatory or honors level.

-ENGLISH 11: An Adventure in Space and Time - Honors 136
+146 ENGLISH 12 - An Adventure in Space and Time - Honors

-137 ENGLISH 11: An Adventure in Space and Time
+147 ENGLISH 12 - An Adventure in Space and Time

 This science fiction and fantasy course will cover the conjoined genres of science fiction and fantasy.
 Students will read literature from the scope and history of sci-fi and fantasy, as well as look at the influence they have had on the real world, such as Star Trek's influence on the genesis of the iPhone, for example.
 Texts will not be limited to print, but include television and movies as well.
 Students will become familiar with the history of Western science fiction & fantasy and be exposed to the science fiction & fantasy of other cultures.
 Students will write literary analysis of science fiction & fantasy as well as create their own works in accordance with the conventions of the genres.
 Students will also utilize a website that allows the publication of stories in "micro-" format, designed for mobile devices.
+This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
+Students can take this course at either a college preparatory or honors level.